2020 Autumn Tour of Northern Japan

 Day 13: Tokyo and Bon Voyage

-This morning you check out of your hotel after breakfast and your 2020 Autumn Tour of Northern Japan concludes.
+This morning after breakfast your 2020 Autumn Tour of Northern Japan concludes.
 You can depart from Narita or Haneda International Airport, or perhaps linger in Japan a little longer.
-Ask the team at Journey to the East to help you plan your personal tour extension.
+Airport transfer on departure is not a part of the tour (as we found many guests choose to stay in Japan a bit longer), however, we are happy to arrange your departure transfer.
+Ask the team at Journey to the East for assistance.
+And of course we will be delighted to plan your personal post-tour extension to show you a different part of Japan, too.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.